Mason Thames

 Mason Thames (/θeɪmz/ THAYMZ; born July 10, 2007) is an American actor.
-He made his feature film debut as the lead role in the horror film The Black Phone (2021) and reprised the role in its sequel (2025).
-He gained wider recognition for his roles in How to Train Your Dragon and Regretting You (both 2025).
+He made his acting debut in 2017 and gained recognition for his performance in the lead role of Finney Blake in the horror film The Black Phone (2021), a breakthrough role he reprised in its 2025 sequel.
+In 2025, he received increased attention for his portrayal of Hiccup in the live-action fantasy How to Train Your Dragon – for which he received a nomination for a Saturn Award – and for his romantic lead role in Regretting You.

 Early life

 Thames was born on July 10, 2007, in Dallas, Texas.
 He was raised in McKinney and attended school in Prosper.

 Career

-He made his acting debut in the 2017 short film After Omelas as Liam.
+Thames made his acting debut in the 2017 short film After Omelas as Liam.
 He was featured in three episodes of the first season of the Apple TV+ series For All Mankind in 2019.
 Thames played the lead role in Scott Derrickson's horror film The Black Phone (2021).
-The role garnered him widespread acclaim, and the film received generally positive reviews from critics.
+The role garnered him widespread acclaim.

 On casting Thames over hundreds of other applicants, Derrickson stated that "he has a gift that very few actors, even adult professional actors, have, which is the ability to truthfully and emotionally process every moment, one shot at a time, without overacting.
 It's in his eyes and in his countenance, and his ability to do that in an honest, real way is something you can't teach."

-He reprised his role in the sequel, Black Phone 2.
-He also featured as a younger version of Cordell Walker in the first two seasons of Walker.
+He reprised his role in the sequel Black Phone 2.
+Thames also featured as a younger version of Cordell Walker in the first two seasons of Walker.
 He starred in the comedy film Incoming (2024).

 Thames starred in David Henrie's independent film Monster Summer.
 He also starred as Hiccup Horrendous Haddock III in the 2025 live-action remake of How to Train Your Dragon (2010).
 He is expected to return in its sequel, which is scheduled to be released in 2027.

-In mid-2025, Thames joined the cast of two comedy films, New Years Rev and Shitheads.
+In mid-2025, Thames joined the cast of two comedy films, Nimrods and Idiots, which were both released in August 2026.